1958 Nebraska lieutenant gubernatorial election

-The 1958 Nebraska lieutenant gubernatorial election was held on November 4, 1958, and featured incumbent Nebraska Lieutenant Governor Dwight W. Burney, a Republican, defeating Democratic nominee Frank Sorrell.
+The 1958 Nebraska lieutenant gubernatorial election was held on November 4, 1958, and featured incumbent Nebraska Lieutenant Governor Dwight Burney, a Republican, defeating Democratic nominee Frank Sorrell.

 On September 9, 1960, Nebraska Governor Ralph G. Brooks died while in office.
-This caused Dwight W. Burney, who as a result of this election was the lieutenant governor, to become Governor of Nebraska.
+This caused Dwight Burney, who as a result of this election was the lieutenant governor, to become Governor of Nebraska.